-- regional or local economic downturns; - changes in governmental policy or regulation; - restrictions on the transfer of funds into or out of the country; - import and export duties and quotas;

-- value-added tax and other sales-type taxes which could result in additional costs to us if they are not properly collected or paid; - domestic and foreign customs and tariffs; - international incidents; - war, hostilities, terrorist attacks, piracy, or the threat of any of these events; - government instability; - nationalization of foreign assets; - government protectionism; - compliance with export controls, including those of the U.S. Department of Commerce; - compliance with import procedures and controls, including those of the U.S. Department of Homeland Security; - consequences from changes in tax laws, including tax laws pertaining to the container investors; - potential liabilities relating to foreign withholding taxes; - labor or other disruptions at key ports; - difficulty in staffing and managing widespread operations; and - restrictions on our ability to own or operate subsidiaries, make investments or acquire new businesses in these jurisdictions.
+- regional or local economic downturns; - changes in governmental policy or regulation; - restrictions on the transfer of funds into or out of the countries in which we operate; - import and export duties and quotas; - value-added tax and other sales-type taxes which could result in additional costs to us if they are not properly collected or paid; - domestic and foreign customs and tariffs; - international incidents; - war, hostilities, terrorist attacks, piracy, or the threat of any of these events; - government instability; - nationalization of foreign assets; - government protectionism; - compliance with export controls, including those of the U.S. Department of Commerce; - compliance with import procedures and controls, including those of the U.S. Department of Homeland Security; - consequences from changes in tax laws, including tax laws pertaining to the container investors; - potential liabilities relating to foreign withholding taxes; - labor or other disruptions at key ports; - difficulty in staffing and managing widespread operations; and - restrictions on our ability to own or operate subsidiaries, make investments or acquire new businesses in these jurisdictions.

-One or more of these factors could impair our current or future international operations and, as a result, harm our overall business.
+One or more of these factors could impair our current or future international operations and, as a result, harm our overall business, financial condition, results of operations and cash flows.